rememori

 Memory should be a primitive, not a platform.

-remember stores text with its embedding, tags and extracted entities. recall ranks by cosine similarity × importance × time decay — plus a graph bonus for shared entities. forget deletes.
-Everything else is an option, not a method.
+remember stores text with its embedding, tags and extracted entities. recall ranks by similarity, shared entities, use-feedback, importance and time decay. forget deletes.

 import { Memory } from 'rememori';